niteshbalusu11/BOS-Commands-Document/README.md

 <br></br>
 <br></br>

+### send
-33. `bos send`: This command is used to make a keysend payment using a node's pubkey.
+This command is used to make a keysend payment using a node's pubkey.
   - Arguments:
     - `pubkey`: Enter the pubkey of the node you want to make a payment to.
   - Flags: